exa04/cyma/README.md

 ## 🍔 Composing views

-A core feature of Cyma is composability.
+A core feature of CYMA is composability.

 For example, by combining views such as the `Grid`, `UnitRuler`, `Graph`, and `Histogram` you can make this real-time peak graph with an RMS plot and a